Browse Articles

 3. Avoid NULL in the fixed-length field

 Practice avoiding the insertion of NULL values in the fixed-length (char) field.
 Since NULL takes the same space as the desired input value for that field.
-In case of requirement of NULL, use variable-length (varchar) field that takes less space for NULL.
+In case of requirement of NULL, use a variable-length (varchar) field that takes less space for NULL.

-4. Avoid * in SELECT statement
+4. Avoid * in the SELECT statement

 -- Avoid